MartinaP87/yoga_with_carmen/README.md

 - This section displays a table with the time slots and the days of the current and next week;
 - The days row updates automatically so that the current week is always close-up;
 - Every time a class is published is displayed on the calendar in the relevant cell;
-- This disposition facilitates the view of the classes for a better time planning for the user.
+- This disposition facilitates the view of the classes for better time planning for the user.

 ### Reservations Section
 <img src="https://res.cloudinary.com/dxihsonor/image/upload/v1672140883/Readme%20images/reservations_i0w6c1.png">